b3-exmo/b3-exmo.github.io/docs/Culture/Too Sacred to Share.md

 ## What does it imply?
 I suppose this is context-sensitive, but broadly speaking I'd say that a sacred (holy, divine, demanding reverence) experience is meant to confirm truthfulness.
 A sacred experience would verify or confirm God's presence, love, involvement— or that the restored LDS church is led by God.

+If something is too sacred to speak of outside of some context, I am left to assume it's not nearly as grandiose as it is implied to be.
+If one were to rationalize this by quoting Jesus' advice to not "[cast ye your pearls before swine](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/7?lang=eng&id=6#p6)," think of what that implies about the conversation partner.
+Does that mean that something is "too sacred to share *with you* because I think you're a piece of shit?"

 So, then, does that mean that spiritual experiences, below or above the threshold of "too sacred," can only be felt by those of the LDS faith?
 If yes, that claim is remarkably bold, even arrogant.
 If no, then what's the point?
 Human experience is too broad to say that spirituality is owned, copyrighted, monopolized by one organization.